moose-c/Hyde-Platform/documentation/rest-raw.md

 elk scenario bevat: /png (deze niet te groot?), /zip, /txt & /anthromes
 - png: figures for each category for all years in .png format
 - TXT: for an indicator, for each country at all timesteps.
 Organized by Isocode: every 4 is more or less an existing country, redundancy for spliting countries.
 This should be enough information already.
 Click op a country, retrieve isocode, select indicators, search in database based on isocode and indicator.
-No PostGIS?
 Not even Geoserver probably.
 **jawel want 2e doel ook om ruimtelijk van een bepaalde periode of over een bepaalde periode weer te geven, dit wel spatieel**
 so:
 - 1 database just from .txt files, need an iso code, indicator, timeperiod and a region to request information, generate graphs etc.